m3047/shodohflo/agents/README.md

 In general, as long as `d` stays reasonable (single digits) things are probably ok. `socket_recv` is inverted, in that a value of `0` (or very close to `0`) means that there is data waiting to be read immediately, or in other words data is being buffered in the network stack.

+### Multicast

+The _Dnstap Agent_ (as well as the _DNS Agent_) supports _multicast_, allowing the same datagram to be delivered to multiple consumers, as opposed to the normal _unicast_ where the packet is delivered to a single consumer.

+You don't need to configure anything at the system level to use multicast.
+A _multicast group_ looks just like an IP address; you specify the group and a port as you would with a normal address.
+When using multicast you also specify the interface to send or receive datagrams on; you specify the interface by specifying the address bound to that interface.

+You will probably want to randomly pick a multicast group from either `224.0.0.128/25`, `224.3.0.0/16`, or `224.4.0.0/16`.
+The first block above is defined as locally scoped and not routed; the latter two are not.
+In that case it is important to set a _TTL_ (time to live) for the packets.
+The TTL on IP packets is decremented at each routing / forwarding point.
+The default is 1, meaning that traffic is confined to the LAN (or other VMs on the same host).